Using QuickFIX Data Dictionary

 Session sessionWithQuickFixDictionary = new Session("Sender", "Target", quickFixDictionary);

-QuickFIX dialect files can include duplicates of the "field" node (explicitly or via the "component" node) in the "message" node.
+QuickFIX data dictionary files can include duplicates of the "field" node (explicitly or via the "component" node) in the "message" node.

-This leads to the ambiguity between "require" attribute of duplicates, because there is no way to detect which the attribute is actually correct.
+This leads to the ambiguity between the "require" attribute of duplicates because there is no way to detect which the attribute is actually correct.

-In this case, one can use existent QuickFIX dialects, worked with the QuickFIX Engine, in the OnixS FIX Engine and at the same time can detect/correct mistakes in dialect files.
+In this case, one can use existent QuickFIX data dictionaries, worked with the QuickFIX Engine, in the OnixS FIX Engine and at the same time can detect/correct mistakes in dialect files.